Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 The modulus operator has an exceptional outcome, which occurs when the supplied divisor is equal to _zero_.
 If we were to try and invoke `Wrap(123, 0)`, it would throw an exception, indicating that the function is actually impure as well.

 Notably, this problem could be avoided if we used something like `Option<int>` as return type instead.
-This approach eliminates the need for an exception (and this is how [Darklang does it](https://docs.darklang.com/languagedetails#floats)), but comes at an expense of making basic arithmetic operations appear more cumbersome.
+This approach eliminates the need for an exception (and this is how e.g. [Darklang does it](https://docs.darklang.com/languagedetails#floats)), but comes at an expense of making basic arithmetic operations appear more cumbersome.

 In any case, even though the code we wrote originally doesn't satisfy the theoretical definition of purity, it might be _pure enough_ for our usage scenario.